 Probability is a mathematical concept that represents the likelihood or chance of events happening.
 It quantifies the chances of occurrence, typically ranging from 0 to 1.
-Probability measures the extent to which something is expected to happen.
+Probability measures the extent of likelihood to certainty.
 In this post, you will acquire a comprehensive understanding of Probability Distribution, its different types, and its benefits.

 Given below are the following topics we are going to discuss: